 Who's ready for a high-speed adventure?
-TRON Lightcycle Run has finally arrived at Magic Kingdom Park — one of the fastest coasters at any Disney theme park in the world!
+TRON Lightcycle Run is one of the fastest coasters at any Disney theme park in the world!
 Inspired by the sci-fi Disney film, "TRON: Legacy," hop aboard a Lightcycle and race through an electrifying world.
-TRON Lightcycle Run officially opened April 4, 2023, at Walt Disney World.
-Read on for everything we know about this hoppin' brand-new attraction.
+And breaking news!
+TRON Lightcycle Run has debuted a limited-time "TRON: Ares" overlay, as of Sept.
+15, 2025.
+The overlay features a new look with red lights and a Nine Inch Nails soundtrack inspired by the upcoming film "TRON: Ares," in theaters now.
+Read on for everything we know about this hoppin' attraction.

 Overview of TRON Lightcycle Run at Disney World